Shakinpandian/Exploratory_Data-Analysis---USA_accidents-from-2016---2021/README.md

 6..Which hour the most accients obtained in USA from 2016 to 2021?

-7. which weather has the most accidents in USA?
+7.which weather has the most accidents in USA?

-7.Sow the highest accident in USA using Heatmap?
+8.Sow the highest accident in USA using Heatmap?

 # Importing Libaries Package